Dotcom parties as new 'legal' site launched

 "We will also, in due course, be providing copyright owners with the ability to take down themselves any files which they know are infringing."

-Next story in National: Jewish community seeks to help grave desecrator
+Next story in New Zealand: Jewish community seeks to help grave desecrator

 Copyright © 2013, Radio New Zealand